serengia/buklist-open-source-project/README.md

 # Buklist open-source project

-Manage you reading list with easy and track your progress at **buklist.com**.
+Manage you reading list with easy and track your progress for free at **buklist.com**.

 # About
 **Buklist.com project** is an open source project currently managed my [@serengia](https://github.com/serengia) .